hanyulo/knowledge/security/background_knowledge.md

             * downsides
                 * other services such as app can not call the php function
         * result: android app, IOS app, Web app all request data from same RESTful API Server
+* benefit
-* need to be stateless
+  * stateless
+  * separate the concerns of client and server

+### Separation
+* good for maintenance
+  * client and server and evolve independently
+* better for scalability
+  * different clients hit the same endpoints for same resource

-* stateless benefit
+### stateless benefit
 * good for serving millions of users concurrently
     * because of horizontal scalability
 * less complex (no need so sync data across different API servers)
 * **same request will get same result without any side-effects**
     * easy to cache

 ## References